opendatacam/opendatacam-mobile/README.md

 Open chrome, and open `chrome://inspect` , the webview should show up.

-PS: I have issue with latest version of chrome.. if doesn't work download a old version, for example this browser is based on a old version of chrome: https://www.slimjet.com

 #### diff for local development

 use `/start` to start YOLO and then request again on `localhost:8080`